Osiris-Team/1JPM/README.md

             if(args != null){
                 generatePom();
                 if(!args.contains("skipMaven"))
-                    JPM.executeMaven("clean", "package"); // or JPM.executeMaven(args); if you prefer the CLI, like "java JPM.java clean package"
+                    JPM.executeMaven("clean", "package");//, "-DskipTests");
-            }
+                // or JPM.executeMaven(args); if you prefer the CLI, like "java JPM.java clean package" }
         }
     }